Pupil Premium - September 2018 update

 The Pupil Premium is additional funding allocated to schools to support the learning of children from low-income families.
 These are children who are known to be eligible for free school meals (FSM) or have been ‘looked after’.

 We have held many discussions with Directors of the Academy over income and expenditure relating to Pupil Premium allocations and Mrs. Tarttelin, (also SEN Governor) has a special interest in this area and readily agreed to be nominated as our Director with responsibility for Pupil Premium.
-She has met with our Deputy Headteacher to fully acquaint herself with the processes and has helped us to evaluate the impact of the funding.
+Moving forward, from September 2018 Mrs. Spauls, one of our new Directors, will have responsibility for Pupil Premium.
+Mrs. Tarttelin has met with our Deputy Headteacher to fully acquaint herself with the processes and has helped us to evaluate the impact of the funding.
+Mrs. Spauls will also be meeting with our Deputy in the near future.
 We also share with the members of our Monitoring Standards Committee full details of Pupil Premium funding allocations and areas of expenditure and impact.

 Pupil Premium Income and Expenditure

 Please download from the links below details of how we have spent each year's Pupil Premium funding.

 Pupil Premium funding is paid to us at £1320 per eligible child.

 We have been continuously monitoring provision, strategies and impact for those children eligible for Pupil Premium Funding.
 We have updated our Action Plan, Policy and Spending Breakdown Overview.
 All eligible children have had their progress monitored and discussed in detail with class teachers during regular Pupil Progress meetings.
 The funding has been used effectively to put in place any necessary interventions to narrow the attainment gap.
 We also are monitoring provision for adopted children, for whom we receive £2300 per annum.